finnhartshorn/MonashLibraryApp/README.md

 - Users are also able to see the availabiltiy of each book.
 - Authenticated users can see what books they have on loan and when they are due.
 - All users can view all the librarie's locations via a google maps fragment and also follow it into the actual google maps app.
+- Users can click on the 'More' button to go to the search view sorted in the same order as on the main screen.
+(Clicking 'More' on the loans screen takes the user to the loans screen not the search screen)
+- Animations for the main recycler view on initialisation.